 4.5.J (7) Discussion of the Special Rules Applying to Tax-Free Charitable IRA Distributions/ Contributions.
-The federal income tax laws governing Qualified Charitable Distributions are now permanent as a result of a new budget and tax bill as signed into law by President Obama on December 18, 2015.
+The federal income tax laws governing Qualified Charitable Distributions are now permanent.

 The IRS has issued guidance that a qualified charitable distribution will count towards your required minimum distribution.